 Bicarbonate only exists dissolved in water.
 When water dries out, the bicarbonates in it combine with soluble calcium and magnesium in the soil, locking them up into insoluble calcium carbonate (limestone, CaCO3) and magnesium carbonate (present in dolomitic limestone, MgCO3), the white crust seen around irrigation emitters.
 This means there will be less soluble calcium and magnesium available for the plants.

 An enormous amount of bicarbonate can be delivered to the soil via the irrigation water.
-With a bicarbonate level of 300 ppm (very high), one inch of water contains about 70 lbs/acre of bicarbonate in every inch of water.
+With a bicarbonate level of 300 ppm (very high), one inch of water contains about 70 lbs/acre of bicarbonate.
 If the soil is being irrigated at the rate of 1 inch per week, over the course of a 30 week season that adds up to 2100 lbs/acre of bicarbonate.
 That is equivalent to adding almost a ton and a half per acre of lime, which can significantly raise the pH, especially on lighter soils.
 This is what we have seen on our loamy sand.

 Bicarbonate combines with calcium and magnesium to form lime deposits on leaf and fruit surfaces if overhead sprinkling is used.
 The white spots are unsightly and reduce the marketability of the product.